 If you have another Chernobyl, and another destruction, where the hell are you going to sue them for that?
 Suppose it happened right now?
 That's one condition.

 A second condition, I believe, is that they must make their currency convertible.
 And unless they do that, there is no sense at in dealing with them in the economic sense.

-AKSYONOV: That would be the most decisive point
+AKSYONOV: That would be the most decisive point.

-BUKOVSKY: That's the decisive point If they do that, it win be extremely difficult for them to pull back.
+BUKOVSKY: That's the decisive point if they do that, it will be extremely difficult for them to pull back.
 We must also consider important issue of the Soviet state's monopoly of foreign trade.
 This is an important point if you think about history, because that's exactly what was discussed in 1922 under Lenin regarding the New Economic Plan.
 And Lenin was adamantly against what I'm now proposing.
 Saying no, no, the monopoly of foreign trade should be preserved, and even Stalin wasn't sure of that.
 But Lenin, the only one who had brains among them, said that shouldn’t be done.
 We cannot allow that.

 So if they are ready to destroy the state monopoly of trade, convert their currency, and acknowedge external liabilities, then we trade with them.

 NEIZVESTNY: I would like to discuss a number of diverse points which are dialectically opposed to one another.
 Every time some changes go into effect in the Soviet Union, like the ones were instituted during the course of Khrushchev’s reign, they are essentially irreversible.
 Of course they do not destroy the- basic structure, but some things they do manage to destroy